nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 Someone shouted "They're coming!" from the bushes on the outskirts.

-Sirone raised his head.
+Shirone raised his head.
 He could see four silhouettes passing overhead at high speed.

 He couldn't even blink.